 The decision to rely on this method was made together with the commissioner, based on the regional significance and acceptance of the methodology.
-In order to also produce comparable results to other regions of the broader study, a substitution1 approach was also included as an additional scenario.
+The substitution approach is most commonly used as it enables the best observation for the impact of variable recycling rates, which is a focal point for this study.